RandyBoBandy92/randyportfolio/public/markdown/portfolio/portfolio.md

 With R&D out of the way, I got to work.

-## Mobile
+### App Control

-I refactored my design on mobile to resemble an android phone UI.
 All the data for the site lives in appsData.js, this seemed the most efficient approach given the overall small scope of the project.

 Each navigation point within the site has the following schema (with some exceptions):

 ```jsx
 {
     id: "fetch",